 The PRC Foreign Investment Law stipulates three forms of foreign investment, but is silent as to whether contractual arrangements are a form of foreign investment.
 The Implementation Regulations on the PRC Foreign Investment Law are also silent as to whether contractual arrangements should be deemed to be a form of foreign investment.
 However, the definition of "foreign investment" under the PRC Foreign Investment Law is broad and covers all activities whereby foreign investors invest in China, including investments made through "any other methods" under laws, administrative regulations, or provisions prescribed by the State Council.
 Before clarification or confirmation by future laws, administrative regulations or provisions promulgated by the State Council on the nature of contractual arrangements, there is no assurance that contractual arrangements would not be considered to be foreign investment under the PRC Foreign Investment Law.
-The State Council may in the future enact laws or issue administrative regulations or provisions to classify contractual arrangements as a form of foreign investment, at which time it would be uncertain as to how contractual arrangements would be regulated and whether such contractual arrangements and our business will not be materially and adversely affected in the future due to changes in PRC laws and regulations.
+The State Council may in the future enact laws or issue administrative regulations or provisions to classify contractual arrangements as a form of foreign investment, at which time it would be uncertain as to how contractual arrangements would be regulated and whether such contractual arrangements would be deemed to be in violation of the foreign investment restrictions.
+There is no guarantee that our contractual arrangements and our business will not be materially and adversely affected in the future due to changes in PRC laws and regulations.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We face uncertainties with respect to the implementation of the PRC Foreign Investment Law and how it may impact the viability of our current corporate structure, corporate governance and business operations."